biblioverse/biblioteca-doc/src/content/docs/guides/Developer/themes.md

 If you create a new theme,

-1. Add your theme in the user form:
+1. Add your theme in the user form in `src/Form/ProfileType.php`:
    ```php
             ->add('theme', ChoiceType::class, [
                 'label' => 'Theme',